srynobio/jibe/README.md

 ### Introduction

 Simple validation tool used to compare two versions of a VCF file.
-Designed and beneficial to test the consistancy of called variants across different callers and pipelines at different time points.
+Designed and beneficial to test the consistency of called variants across different callers and pipelines at different time points.

 It uses a simple hashing scheme which will compares SNP and INDEL calls without need for normalization first.
 Header information will not be considered.